 Groups

 Groups control which applications users can access on your QuickBox Pro server.
 While roles determine administrative capabilities, groups determine which software each user can see, install, and manage.
 A user’s Package Management catalog on the App Dashboard is filtered by their group membership — they can only install, remove, reinstall, and update applications that their group allows.
 Assign users to groups, and configure each group with the application categories it should have access to.
+Groups also carry Asset Management Center permissions and default storage quotas for their members.

 Groups requires admin privileges. admin.groups.read is needed to view groups, and admin.groups.manage is needed to create, edit, or delete groups.
 Navigate to User Management > User Groups from the sidebar.